tizianoflati/reditools2.0/README.md

 This guide assumes you have Python installed in your system.
 If you do not have Python, please read the [official Python webpage](https://www.python.org/).

 Make sure you have you preferred Python version loaded.
+If you have a single Python version already installed in your system you should do nothing.
+If you have multiple versions, please be sure to point to a given version; in order to do so check your environmental variables (e.g., PATH)
-If you have a  Python already installed in your If you are running on a cluster, load a Python module, e.g.:
+If you are running on a cluster, load a Python module, e.g.:
 > module load autoload python/2.7.12